sgbroer/sgbroer.github.io/_posts/2018-07-06-project-benson.md

 * Further refinement of data cleaning techniques and additional data sources for ENHANCED RECOMMENDATION POWER
 * Remember that arbitrary decision function?
 We want YOUR input to tailor it to YOUR needs!
 * Ever use a web portal?
 Of course you have!
 Aren't they fun?
 We'll make one for you!
 For all your future gala needs!
 * If you're lucky, Pablo will whistle you a jaunty tune, AJ will gift you mustache hair of incommensurate value, and Sam will take credit for work he didn't do!
-Definitely just kidding about that last part though, just to be clear.
-Did I ruin it?
-I ruined it.
-My bad.
+Definitely just kidding about that last part though.

 ### Conclusion
 Women Tech Women Yes has a vision.
 It is a vision that encapsulates some of the greatest qualities of our great nation: Liberty, Equality, Ingenuity.
-Take these sturdy wings of this great vision, and soar on the buffeting winds of change and passion!
+Take the sturdy wings of this great vision, and soar on the buffeting winds of change and passion!
 With the help of our Data Science Compass(tm) services, you can chase down and capture that horizon, feel it wriggle in your bare hands, and bask in the glory of your victory.

 Thank you for reading.

-### Recommendation
-Thought we already covered this part, but here we are.

-Good Night, and Good Luck

-No dang that one's been done before

-How about...

-SciEncE YA DATA!

-Perfect.